I want to offer support

 Those at highest risk

-Medical professionals are at a higher risk of mental health issues than other professionals, and within this group the most vulnerable are:
+Medical professionals are at a higher risk of mental health issues than other professionals.
+Within this group, the most vulnerable are:

 - female doctors